ShifatJahanShifa/Intern-Cefalo/HTTP/HTTP_Request_Method.md

 Those methods are unsafe if they alter the state of the server. such as `POST`, `PUT`, `PATCH` etc.
 ## Idempotent
 Those methods are idempotent if we get the same response everytime we make request with that methods. such as `GET`, `HEAD`.
+Idempotency provides us **fault-tolerant API**.

 > Fact